Juneteenth is a day of freedom, service, history and pride.

 YOU can be a part of WE.
 Learn about Black History - which is American history.
 Join the movement.
 Be the voice and the change.
 Support local causes and organizations.
 And fight for the freedom of ALL.

-Equal Justice Initiative - No Kid Hungry - Reclaim the Block
+Equal Justice Initiative - No Kid Hungry

 z